lanl/singularity-eos/doc/sphinx/src/using-closures.rst

   accessing tension states, :math:`\rho > \rho_c`.
 In
   ``singularity-eos`` parlance, we call :math:`\rho_c` "rho at Pmin," which is exposed by each equation of state as a function of temperature.
-A minimum density :math:`\rho_c` corresponds to a *maximum* volume fraction :math:`f_c`.
+For a given :math:`\overline{\rho}`, A minimum density :math:`\rho_c` corresponds to a *maximum* volume fraction :math:`f_c`.
 The ``singularity-eos`` solvers will enforce, to the best of their ability, that each material with a critical density has volume fractions less than the critical volume fraction.

   Note that this treatment does *not* preclude access to tension states (although the combination of materials participating in a